-Nishika’s essay addresses the government’s massive amount of federal spending with the private sector at over $550 billion.
-She points out that the government must be fair and transparent in their source selection, reserving many opportunities for small businesses and small disadvantaged businesses.
+Nishika’s essay addresses the government’s massive amount of federal spending, with the private sector at over $550 billion.
+She points out that the government must be fair and transparent in its source selection, reserving many opportunities for small businesses and small disadvantaged businesses.

 Anthony elected to submit a short video essay to answer the same prompt.
-In his video he points out how the U.S. Government’s seemingly limitless budget is vital to business, and supportive of cutting edge technology.
+In his video, he points out how the U.S. Government’s seemingly limitless budget is vital to business and supports cutting-edge technology.

-Not only does this keep the U.S. on the forefront of progress in the world economy, but also it supports a strong country, veterans and active duty military.
+Not only does this keep the U.S. at the forefront of progress in the world economy, but also it supports a strong country, veterans, and active duty military.

 A Focus on Mental Health

-USFCR is proud to be in company with Anthony and Nishika as they both have mental health careers in their sights.
+USFCR is proud to be in the company of Anthony and Nishika, as they both have mental health careers in their sights.

-Nishika approaches this discipline with a focus in psychology, mindfulness and meditation.
+Nishika approaches this discipline with a focus on psychology, mindfulness, and meditation.
 Anthony is studying neuroscience and leaning toward neuropsychology to study behavior through chemical analysis and brain scans.

 Nishika and Anthony recognize the power of gaining experience through internships as they both enter the homestretch of their schooling.

 Nishika attends the University of Maryland Global Campus and is looking into internships with the National Institute of Health (NIH).
-She is currently assisting youth, helping them stay mindful while attending school in virtual classrooms.
+She assists youth, helping them stay mindful while attending school in virtual classrooms.